Ved235/recap-ai/README.md

 ## Running it yourself
-Currently the bot is only addded to the HackClub slack and worksapce.
+Currently the bot is only added to the HackClub slack and workspace.
 To use it in some other workspace:

 Install the dependencies: